nishantchy/Internship/README.md

 ## DevOps Implementation

-### 1. Automated CI/CD with GitHub Actions

-#### Workflow Overview

-- **Trigger:** On push to `main` or pull requests
+### DevOps Work Done in This Project

+- **CI/CD Pipeline Setup:**

+  - Designed and implemented a GitHub Actions workflow for automated build and deployment.
+  - Ensured the workflow installs dependencies, builds the app, and deploys to Vercel on every push to `main`.

+- **Environment Management:**

+  - Managed sensitive environment variables using GitHub Secrets for CI/CD and Vercel dashboard for runtime.
+  - Ensured no secrets are committed to the repository.

-- **Steps:**
+- **Vercel Deployment:**

-  1. Checkout code
-  2. Set up Node.js and cache dependencies
-  3. Install dependencies
-  4. Install and configure build tools (e.g., sharp for image optimization)
-  5. Build and type-check the application
+  - Automated deployment to Vercel using the [amondnet/vercel-action](https://github.com/amondnet/vercel-action) GitHub Action.
-  6. Deploy to Vercel using secure tokens and environment variables
+  - Configured Vercel project and environment variables for production and preview deployments.

-#### Example Workflow
+- **Secret Management:**

+  - Coordinated secret storage between GitHub Actions and Vercel to ensure secure and seamless deployments.

+- **Build Troubleshooting:**

+  - Diagnosed and resolved build issues related to package managers, lockfiles, and native dependencies (e.g., sharp).
+  - Fixed stack overflow errors by adjusting dependency installation and configuration.

+- **Documentation:**
+  - Wrote and maintained clear documentation for DevOps processes, environment setup, and deployment steps.

+### CI/CD Workflow Example

 ```yaml
 name: CI/CD Pipeline